Undergraduate Course Allocation through Competitive Markets: The Student Utility Model Calibration

 {\bf Parameter normalization.} To correctly interpret the interaction term $\Gamma$ and the vertical component $z$, we need to further normalize the model's parameters.
 As described above, for student $s$ from college $a$ and course $c$ from college $a'$, we have $Y'_s\Gamma H_c=\gamma_{aa'}$.
-Let $S_a$ and $S_{ay}$ be the set of students from college $a$ and the set of students from college $a$ and year $y$, respectively.
-The average utility of students from college $a$ from taking course $c$ from college $a'$ equals
+Let $S_a$ and $S_{ay}$ be the set of students in college $a$ and the set of students in college $a$ and year $y$, respectively.
+The average utility of students in college $a$ from taking course $c$ in college $a'$ equals

 where $\overline{\theta}_{a}=\frac{1}{|S_{a}|}\sum_y|S_{ay}|\theta_{ay}$ is the average student-specific component among students in college $a$.
 We have three additive parameters that lead to the same value of the utility components $\overline{u}_{ac}$ and need a normalization.